Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 ## What happens next?

 4 to 6 weeks later, you will get a tax ID by post.
-It will come in a letter from the *Bundeszentralamt für Steuern* (*BZSt*).
+It will be a letter from the *Bundeszentralamt für Steuern* (*BZSt*).

 They usually send your tax ID to your employer, or to your foreign address, even if you gave an address in Germany.[^1]